Floods devastate an already bankrupt and blood-soaked Acapulco

 President Enrique Pena Nieto has promised to investigate allegations of building permits issued illegally in areas like Miramar II, which have become a symbol of Acapulco's graft.

-When Mayor Walton took over the resort in late 2012, he announced Acapulco was bust, unable to pay debts of $170 million owing to a crippling legacy of mismanagement and cronyism.
+When Mayor Walton took over the resort in late 2012, he announced Acapulco was bust, unable to pay debts of $170 million (106 million pounds) owing to a crippling legacy of mismanagement and cronyism.

 Walton, a leftist, claims the situation is improving - but says the city of around 800,000 still has 3,000 more unionized employees on its payroll than it requires.